WSU-kduncan/ceg3120-cicd-whittb/Project4/README-CI.md

     - How to authenticate with DockerHub via CLI using DockerHub credentials
         - `docker -u login username`, then it will prompt for a password or PAT
     - How to push container image to your DockerHub repository
-        - Tag the Local Image: Assuming your local image is called my-angular-app, tag it with your Docker Hub repository name: `docker tag my-angular-app username/whittaker-ceg3120:latest`
+        - Tag the Local Image: Assuming your local image is called my-angular-app, tag it with your Docker Hub repository name: `docker tag my-angular-app bwhittaker34/whittaker-ceg3120:latest`
-        - Push the Image: Then push the image with: `docker push username/whittaker-ceg3120:latest`
+        - Push the Image: Then push the image with: `docker push bwhittaker34/whittaker-ceg3120:latest`
     - https://hub.docker.com/r/bwhittaker34/whittaker-ceg3120

 ## Part 2:

 1. Configuring GitHub Repository Secrets:
     - How to create a PAT for authentication (note recommended scope for this task)
+        - Process: Log in to your Docker Hub account and navigate to Account Settings → Security.
+Click the New Access Token button.
+        - Recommended Scope: Grant only the minimum necessary permissions—specifically, repository read and write access.
+This scope is sufficient for GitHub Actions to authenticate, push, and (if needed) pull images from your Docker Hub repository.
     - How to set repository Secrets for use by GitHub Actions
+        - Open your GitHub repository in a web browser, go to Settings → Secrets and variables → Actions, and click on New repository secret for each secret you need.
     - Describe the Secrets set for this project
+        - DOCKER_USERNAME: Contains your Docker Hub username
+        - DOCKER_TOKEN: Contains the PAT you just created on Docker Hub
 2. CI with GitHub Actions
     - Summary of what your workflow does and when it does it
+        - Trigger: The workflow is configured to trigger on every push to the main branch.
+        - Responsibilities: The workflow automatically:
+            - Checks out the repository.
+            - Sets up Docker Buildx to handle the build process.
+            - Logs in to Docker Hub using the repository secrets.
+            - Builds the Docker image from the repository (using your Dockerfile).
+            - Tags and pushes the image to your Docker Hub repository
     - Explanation of workflow steps
+        - Checkout Code: Uses actions/checkout@v3 to load the repository into the workflow environment.
+        - Set Up Docker Buildx: Uses docker/setup-buildx-action@v2 to initialize Docker Buildx, which supports advanced build options and multi-platform builds.
+        - Docker Hub Authentication: Uses docker/login-action@v2 to log in to Docker Hub.
+It uses the secrets DOCKER_USERNAME and DOCKER_TOKEN so no sensitive data is hard-coded.
+        - Build and Push the Image: Uses docker/build-push-action@v4 with the current repository as the context.
+This step builds your image and then pushes it to your Docker Hub repository.
+The image is tagged (e.g., bwhittaker34/whittaker-ceg3120:latest).
     - Explanation / highlight of values that need updated if used in a different repository
         - changes in workflow
+            - Image Tag: If your Docker Hub repository name or tag changes, update the tags field in the build-push action.
+            - Context/Paths: If your repository structure (or the location of the Dockerfile) changes, update the context parameter accordingly.
         - changes in repository
+            - Secrets: Ensure the secrets (DOCKER_USERNAME and DOCKER_TOKEN) are set in the new repository’s settings.
-    - **Link** to workflow file in your GitHub repository
+        - Workflow File Path: The workflow file is stored at
 3. Testing & Validating
     - How to test that your workflow did its tasking
+        - GitHub Actions Tab: After pushing a commit to the main branch, navigate to the Actions tab in your repository.
+Find the workflow run and:
+        - Verify that all steps (checkout, Buildx setup, Docker Hub login, build, and push) complete without errors.
+        - Look at the logs to ensure that the image was built correctly and that the push action succeeded.
+        - Notification & Logs: GitHub will show a status indicator for the workflow run.
+You may also consider adding notifications (e.g., via email) if you wish to track build status automatically.
     - How to verify that the image in DockerHub works when a container is run using the image
+        - Run the Image Locally: Pull and run the image from Docker Hub to test its functionality: `docker run -it --rm -p 4200:4200 bwhittaker34/whittaker-ceg3120:latest`
+        - Inside the Container: Check container logs using: `docker logs <container_id_or_name>`
+        - From the Host: Open a browser and go to http://localhost:4200.
+The application should load as expected.
+        - DockerHub Repository: You can also log in to Docker Hub and inspect your repository to ensure the image appears with the correct tag after the workflow completes.

 ## Resources:
 - [Lucid Charts](https://www.lucidchart.com/pages/)